 In addition to a vendor's license, you will

 also need an Idaho sales tax permit or a temporary sales tax permit.
-You can obtain
+A permanent permit

-a permanent permit on-line by completing form IBR-1 found at https://labor.idaho.gov/applications/ibrs/ibr.aspx.
+can be obtained by completing form IBR-1 found at

-If you need only a temporary sales tax permit for a specific
+A temporary sales tax permit for one specific

 How do I register to sell to the government or